IrascibleBasil/pharis-mod-list/modlist.md

 I lava this mod.

 ### [SM Bitter Coast Tree Replacer](https://www.nexusmods.com/morrowind/mods/49883)
+Pluginless replacer for the eight main trees on the Bitter Coast.

 ### [Vanilla-friendly West Gash Tree Replacer](nexusmods.com/morrowind/mods/44173)
 Pick the no billboard leaves option so the leaves don't follow you.